-For more information on noise at TUS or to make a noise complaint click here.
+Click the link below for more information on noise at TUS or to make a noise complaint.

 In 1990, the TAA initiated an airport-wide recycling program for white and newspaper throughout the airport complex, and in 1992, Tucson airlines instituted a cardboard and aluminum collection program.

 Over the years the airport recycling reprogram has expanded to include:

 - shredding and composting landscape waste material and reusing them on airport property

 - recycling lamps and ballasts, antifreeze, contaminated fuel, used tires, batteries and scrap material

 - reuse of concrete and asphalt from horizontal construction projects on road surfaces